galopago/misistemita/c-breakouts/c11/README.md

-# Backplate for Raspberry Pi Pico, 4 holes 10.16 mm spaced, for mounting onto the backplate
+# Breakboard for Raspberry Pi Pico, 4 holes 10.16 mm spaced, for mounting onto the backplate

-Backplate for Raspberry Pi Pico, 4 holes 10.16 mm spaced, for mounting onto the backplate.
+Breakboard for Raspberry Pi Pico, 4 holes 10.16 mm spaced, for mounting onto the backplate.
 All pins routed to 3.5 mm pitch screw terminals

 Bare single PCB                              |Panelized PCB                              |
 ---------------------------------------------|-------------------------------------------|